Top of climb

 Once past TOC (and by definition stabilized on course) a pilot can efficiently ascertain whether the wind and weather are "as forecast" and the groundspeed attained will allow for the safe completion of the flight "as planned" or within an acceptable margin for safety.
 If the forecast headwind along the route is more than was forecast and planned on the ground it should immediately be obvious and an alternate fuel stop planned to accommodate the added time aloft.
 Unlike when driving a motor vehicle, the aircraft's progress over the earth (groundspeed) is in every instance unique and surprising.
 Despite planning from forecast data, it is essential to immediately determine this in flight and adjust for variability to assure a safe outcome.
 Similarly, changes in visibility en route from the flight planned forecasts must be accommodated and adjusted in visual flight.

 Pilots of small airplanes need to do a flight plan to compute fuel usage and time of the trip because they often don't have a flight management system.
 Because climbing to cruise altitude burns fuel quicker, the takeoff to cruise altitude is calculated separately.
 The airplane's Pilot Operating Handbook has a table of fuel burned, time, and distance to reach a given altitude from sea level.
-To calculate the values for airport at 3000 ft, you subtract the values for sea level to 3000 ft from the sea level to cruise altitude.
+To calculate the values for airport at 3000 ft, one must subtract the values for sea level to 3000 ft from the sea level to cruise altitude.